Frequency dependence of near-surface oceanic kinetic energy from drifter observations and global high-resolution models: Results

 \subsection{Diurnal KE}

 The most energetic common spatial feature of the diurnal KE maps for the drifters, HYCOM, and MITgcm LLC4320 at both depth levels (Figure~\ref{fig:diurnal_maps}, panels a to f) corresponds to wind-driven near-inertial motions around $\pm 30^{\circ}$ latitude.
+MITgcm LLC4320 therefore underestimates diurnal motions around these latitudes where diurnal and near-inertial motions overlap.
 Another common spatial feature is a global pattern associated with baroclinic tidal energy constrained equatorward of $\sim30^{\circ}$.
 The latter pattern is clearly seen in the models, but is less visible in the drifters because of the higher noise level in drifter data.
-The drifters however seem to capture well-known diurnal internal tide hotspots such as in the western north Pacific.
-Compared to HYCOM, MITgcm LLC4320 seems to underestimate the wind-driven motions, probably because of its less frequent wind forcing (6-hourly compared to 3-hourly).
-In contrast, MITgcm LLC4320 seems to overestimate the tidally-forced diurnal motions, probably because of its lack of parameterized topographic wave drag.
-HYCOM does include a wave drag, but the drag is tuned for semi-diurnal tides, not diurnal tides, which may as a result be over-damped.
-Some faint but distinguishable diurnal KE features exist at both depth levels along the Agulhas Return Current and the Antarctic Circumpolar Current, in both models but not in the drifter maps, perhaps because of the noise level and poor sampling.
+MITgcm LLC4320 appears to overestimate the tidally-forced diurnal motions.
+Some faint but distinguishable diurnal KE features exist at both depth levels along the Agulhas Return Current and the Antarctic Circumpolar Current, in both models.
+These features are not as visible in the drifter maps, perhaps because of noise levels and poor sampling.
 The spatial correlations at both levels between models (0.76 and 0.75) indicate that the models capture similar KE patterns.
-At both depth levels, the spatial correlations between the drifter results and the model results suggest that HYCOM better captures the observations (0.80 and 0.84) than MITgcm LLC4320 does (0.61 and 0.69).
+At both depth levels, the spatial correlations between the drifter results and the model results suggest that HYCOM better captures the observations (0.78 and 0.85) than MITgcm LLC4320 does (0.55 and 0.67).

-The KE depth ratio maps for the models (Figure~\ref{fig:diurnal_maps}, panels h and i) are generally similar, allowing us to distinguish wind-driven diurnal motions with low shear around $\pm 30^\circ$, but otherwise exhibit a modest correlation between each other (0.54).
-The models have relatively low correlations with the drifter ratio map (0.19 for HYCOM and 0.21 for MITgcm LLC4320), likely because of the noisiness of the drifter ratio map.
+The maps of diurnal band vertical structure proxy ratio for the models (Figure~\ref{fig:diurnal_maps}, panels h and i) are generally similar, and exhibit a modest correlation between each other (0.56).
+The models display some modest correlation with the drifter ratio map (0.29 for HYCOM and 0.25 for MITgcm LLC4320).
+Similar patterns of relatively high proxy ratio values are visible in the equatorial regions and Southern Ocean, for both the drifter and model maps.
+The vertical structure proxy ratio is relatively low around $\pm 30^\circ$.
+In this frequency and latitude band, KE is dominated by wind-driven near-inertial motions, which as discussed in the previous section have a measurable but small amount of vertical structure.